 - 3. By default, content is spoken with a male voice, but using the 5-way, you can select a female speaking voice.
-You can also slow down or increase the rate of speech as well as pause or turn off Text-to-Speech. - 4.
+You can also slow down or increase the rate of speech as well as pause or - 4.
 While Text-to-Speech is playing, the screen will update to the corresponding page of text.